Highlights of part I – Macro Fundamentals

 Gross Domestic Product

-Now we move from an abstract 3 sectors system to the real world, and for doing that we need an indicator, a measure of the wealth and growth of a country, the Gross Domestic Product.
+Now we move from an abstract 3 sectors system to the real world, and for doing that we need an indicator, a measure of the wealth and income of a country, the Gross Domestic Product.

 The Gross Domestic Product (GDP) is the most common indicator used to measure the output, or the aggregate income, of a country.